Scalingo/scalingo-ruby-api/README.md

   # Raise an exception when trying to use an authenticated connection without a bearer token set
   # Having this setting to true prevents performing requests that would fail due to lack of authentication headers.
   config.raise_on_missing_authentication = true

+  # These headers will be added to every request.
+Individual methods may override them.
+  # This should be a hash or a callable object that returns a hash.
+  config.additional_headers = {}
 end
 ```